reactjs/rfcs/README.md

   criteria (speedup, better browser support)
   - Additions only likely to be _noticed by_ other implementors-of-React, invisible to users-of-React.

+## What to expect

+It is hard to write an RFC that would get accepted.
+Nevertheless, this shouldn't discourage you from writing one.

+React has a very limited API surface area, and each feature needs to work seamlessly with all other features.
+Even among the team members who work on React full time every day, ramping up and gaining enough context to write a good RFC takes more than a year.

+In practice, React RFCs serve two purposes:

+* **React Team RFCs** are submitted by [React Team members](https://reactjs.org/community/team.html) after extensive (sometimes, multi-month or multi-year) design, discussion, and experimentation.
+In practice, they comprise the majority of the RFCs that got merged so far.
+The purpose of these RFCs is to preview the design for the community and to provide an opportunity for feedback.
+We read every comment on the RFCs we publish, respond to questions, and sometimes incorporate the feedback into the proposal.
+Since our time is limited, we don't tend to write an RFC for a React feature unless we're very confident that it fits the design.
+Although it might look like most React Team RFCs easily get accepted, in practice it's because 98% of ideas were left on the cutting room floor.
+The remaining

+2% that we feel very confident and have team consensus on about are the ones that we announce as RFCs for community feedback.

+* **Community RFCs** can be submitted by anyone.
+In practice, most community RFCs do not get merged.
+The most common reasons we reject an RFC is that it has significant design gaps or flaws, does not work cohesively with all the other features, or does not fall into our view of the scope of React.
+However, getting merged is not the only success criteria for an RFC.
+Even when the API design does not match the direction we'd like to take, we find RFC discussions very valuable for research and inspiration.
+We don't always review community RFCs in a timely manner, but whenever we start work on a related area, we check

+the RFCs in that area, and review the use cases and concerns that the community members have posted.
+When you send an RFC, your primary goal should not be necessarily to get it merged into React as is, but to generate a rich discussion with the community members.
+If your proposal later becomes accepted, that's great.
+But even if it doesn't, it won't be in vain.
+The resulting discussion often informs the next proposal in the same problem space, whether it comes from the community or from the React Team.
+Many library authors are reading the discussions, so RFCs often lead to community experimentation and userland solutions.

+We apply the same level of rigour both to React Team RFCs and Community RFCs.
+The primary difference between them is in the design phase: React Team RFCs tend to be submitted at the end of the design process whereas the Community RFCs tend to be submitted at the beginning as a way to kickstart it.

 ## What the process is